-Join Adam Crespi for an in-depth discussion in this video Converting color layers to specular elements, part of 3D Textures: Formed Concrete.
+Join Adam Crespi for an in-depth discussion in this video Converting color layers to specular elements, part of Creating Formed Concrete 3D Textures.

 - When you've got your concrete…shaping up as you want in color, and any other variation,…you can think about creating the other maps…you are going to need out of here.…Right now, I've actually got a mix going in my layers.…I've got my form ties and panel joints…really kind of set out as a grey scale bump map.…My panels themselves, my geometrics,…and my edge darkness are for the color.…So, I'm going to do some separation, and break out a...…We will call it a glossiness map out of here.…We can so a little bit of layer management.…